 Most asphalt contractors don’t own asphalt recycling facilities.
 However, they will take your old asphalt to a hot mix plant to be recycled for a fee.

 The asphalt recycling process starts with loading asphalt millings and large broken pieces of asphalt into the asphalt recycler.
 The materials are then tumbled for about 20 minutes at a temperature of 300 degrees Fahrenheit until they reach the consistency needed for repaving.

 Asphalt recycling centers will crush asphalt remnants until they reach the right consistency.
 The recycled asphalt is then mixed with special asphalt bonding material.

-According to, approximately 100 million tons of old asphalt gets harvested and reclaimed, while around 60 million tons of new asphalt gets laid every year.
+According to NAPA, approximately 100 million tons of old asphalt gets harvested and reclaimed, while around 60 million tons of new asphalt gets laid every year.
 Recycled asphalt is said to save American taxpayers around 1.8 billion dollars per year.

-A-1 Asphalt Inc. is a Grand Rapids asphalt recycling companydedicated to helping you with sustainable pavement projects.
+A-1 Asphalt Inc. is an asphalt recycling contractor in Greater Grand Rapids, MI, that’s dedicated to helping you with sustainable pavement projects.
 If you are interested in our asphalt milling or asphalt recycling services, feel free to contact us online or give us a call at (800) 871-4401.
-For more of our content, head over to our blog page where we post tons of material!